 Spiralling advances in technology have increased the public's expectation of their communities and the buildings constructed within them.
 Structures are expected to be designed and constructed to rigorous standards of workmanship and safety while at the same time incorporating all the features which contribute to speed of erection, financial efficiency and user satisfaction.
-The construction industry is one of the major employment fields in Canada, turning over a large proportion of the total dollar volume of business in the country.
 These two factors, high public expectation of the industry and the dynamic nature of the industry, present both a challenge and an opportunity - attractive criteria for any career.

-Since graduates have the advantage of understanding buildings from several perspectives - the architectural and structural elements; the mechanical, plumbing, drainage and electrical systems; the cost implications and the contractual and managerial processes - they will be able to fill technological positions which lie between the professional architect, engineer and contractor on the one hand, and the skilled tradesman on the other.
+Graduates of Building Technology fill the technological positions which lie between the professional architect, engineer and contractor on the one hand, and the skilled tradesman on the other.
+Graduates have the advantage of understanding buildings from several perspectives - the architectural and structural elements; the mechanical, plumbing, drainage, and electrical systems; the cost implications and the contractual and managerial processes.

-With experience, graduates of Building Technology become senior drafting personnel, job captains, specification writers, estimators or contracts managers, building inspectors, officials in property management departments, appraisers and assessors, partners in construction organizations and technical representatives for building supplies and equipment manufacturers.
+Graduates of Building Technology become senior drafting personnel, job captains, specification writers, estimators or contracts managers, building inspectors, officials in property management departments, appraisers and assessors, partners in construction organizations and technical representatives for building suppliers and equipment manufacturers.
 Many graduates will become estimators with general and sub-trade contractors, preparing bids and checking job costs and progress.
-Instruction is also given in appraisal and assessment, leading to employment with public and private agencies.
-The growing field of Building Technology presents opportunities in consulting offices, assisting in design, specification writing and construction inspecting; with contractors, doing estimating, shop drawings and supervision; with suppliers, explaining the capabilities and application of equipment and systems.
+The growing field of Building Technology presents opportunities in consulting offices, assisting in design, specification writing and construction inspecting; with contractors, estimating, making shop drawings and supervising; with suppliers, explaining the capabilities and applications of equipment and systems.